 - Roll the ball in the nonpareil sprinkles

-These buttery sugar cookies hide a rich and tender chocolate middle layer that adds some fun and flavor to every bite.
+These homemade buttery sugar cookies hide a rich and tender chocolate middle layer that adds some fun and flavor to every bite.

 To make these cookies roll out about 25 butter cookie dough balls and 25 chocolate cookie middle layer balls; press the butter cookie balls to flatten and place the chocolate dough inside.
 Now, roll the butter cookie dough around the chocolate dough.
 Next, and this is super duper important, roll the dough balls in the sprinkles right after you make the balls because they are warm and a bit sticky from rolling and the sprinkles will stick better.